-Below is a table of our fees for Eb-1A, Eb-1B, Eb-1C, and NIW applications, which consist of attorney's fees and filing fees.
-Filing fees are charges that are set by the USCIS to cover, among other things, the cost of adjudicating immigration petitions and applications.
-Attorney's fees are the fees charged by the law firm for our professional services rendered.
+Filing fees are charges set by U.S. Citizenship and Immigration Services (USCIS) to cover, among other things, the costs of adjudicating immigration applications.
+Attorney's fees are fees charged by the law firm for professional services rendered.

-The initial attorney's fees are due upon submission of your signed retainer agreement to us.
-The filing fee is due anytime before the application is filed with USCIS.
-Fees due upon approval (if applicable) are paid when the USCIS approves the case.
-The fees range in price due to the complexity of issues or length of process time and work involved.
-Keep in mind that these fees are estimates and that fees may vary, depending on the difficulty/simplicity and specific facts of each individual case.
+Initial attorney's fees are due upon submission of your signed retainer agreement.
+Filing fees are due any time before your application is filed with USCIS.
+Fees due upon approval (if applicable) are paid when USCIS approves your case.
+Note that fees range in price as a function of the complexity of issues or length of process, including time and work, involved.
+Keep in mind that these fees are estimates and that fees may vary depending on the difficulty (or simplicity) and specific facts of an individual case.

-For more information on EB-1 Visa, please refer to the following links:
+For more information on the EB-1 category, including minimum requirements and USCIS policies, refer to the following links: